lexeii/polyphone-doc-rst/docs/en/tutorials/create-a-soundfont-from-scratch.rst

 Creating an instrument and adding samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, click on “:guilabel:`New instrument`” in the :ref:`toolbar <toolbar edit>`.
+First, click on :guilabel:`New instrument` in the :ref:`toolbar <toolbar edit>`.
 A name must now be entered.

 Then add samples to the instrument using